• Skip to primary navigation

 Process shots showing how to make Italian shortcrust pastry by hand.

-1. Combine 1¾ cups flour (250 grams), ⅓ cup granulated sugar (67 grams), ½ teaspoon baking powder, and ⅛ teaspoon of salt in a large bowl.
+1. Combine 1¾ cups all purpose flour (250 grams), ⅓ cup granulated sugar (67 grams), ½ teaspoon baking powder, and ⅛ teaspoon of salt in a large bowl.

-2. Whisk the dry ingredients together thoroughly.
+2. Whisk these ingredients together thoroughly.

 4. Using the large holes of a box grater, quickly grate the cold butter.